jundalisay/sp/content/en/superphysics/principles/definitions.md

 Riches | the power of acquiring the property of what pleases (David Hume, Treatise Book 2) Self | The perception of identity by the same perceiver Shiva | “witnessing consciousness”
-Slavery | A regular state of control of another's actions that produces pain Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem
+Slavery | A regular state of control of another's actions that produces perpetual subordination Socratic Dialectics | The use of critical feeling and critical thinking, with reference to the Dharma, to arrive at a solution to a problem
 Soul | a mind that is regarded without its crude parts.
 This is called atman in Sanskrit.
 Space | the perceptive gap within perception, marked by identities